pslucas0212/dotNet7ForOpenShift/README.md

 ```
  - The crc console commands launches the console in your default browser.
 Typically the URL looks like https://console-openshift-console.apps-crc.testing/  Your browser will tell you that your connection is not private as the OCP TLS certificate is not installed with your broswer certificates.
 Accept any certificates presented to you.

-Enter your user id and password, and click the blue Login button.
+- Enter your Username and Password, and click the blue Login button.

 ![Login in to OCP](/images/dot05.jpg)